• Free shipping on all orders

 Image Credit: Danita Delimont, Shutterstock

 Whippets are medium-sized dogs with very short coats.
-They were developed by crossing Greyhounds with smaller terriers with the intent of using them to hunt rabbits and other small game.
-They shed minimally, though they do need some occasional grooming.
+They were developed by crossing Greyhounds with smaller Terriers to hunt rabbits and other small game.
+They shed minimally, though they need occasional grooming.

 They’re often described as playful and affectionate.
-However, they are also calm and not nearly as hyperactive as you might expect.
-They’re quite gentle and loyal to their family, though they can be reserved with strangers.
+However, they are calm and not nearly as hyperactive as you might expect.
+They’re gentle and loyal to their family but can be shy around strangers.

-As you might expect, these dogs require plenty of exercise, as they are quite active.
-They must also be given some mental stimulation, or they can easily (and quickly) become bored.
-They’re trained best with positive reinforcement and lots of patience, as they can be easily distracted.
+As you might expect, Whippets require plenty of exercise, as they are quite active.
+They’re trained best with positive reinforcement and plenty of patience since they can be easily distracted.

 13. Great Dane